|Next Story: The Daleks|

 On July 31st, the cast was contracted for 52 weeks.
 However, the BBC had the option of dropping any of them after the eighth episode, the 20th episode, and the 36th episode.

 By the middle of July, Whitaker produced a new version of the format guide.
 In addition to using the most recent names of the companions, he also emphasised that the time machine could travel “sideways” as well as backwards and forwards in time and space, and that the characters would rely on their ingenuity rather than science-fiction technology to solve problems.
 Whitaker also stated that the travellers could not change history.
 The Doctor was now described as simply “over 60”, and the reason for the Doctor and Susan being on 1963 Earth was given as Susan wanting to “go to school and create at least one complete section of experience”.
 It was noted that the Ship was incapable of travelling into the Doctor and Susan's own future, beyond 5733.
-A small change was that the time machine would no longer start off faulty, but rather be damaged in the first episode.
-In the event, however, Coburn's script would not make significant use of this idea.

 Also around this time, Alan Wakeman was commissioned to write a “pilot episode” entitled “The Living World”.
 It is unclear whether this was intended as a “pilot” for Doctor Who -- and therefore as an another possible replacement for “The Tribe Of Gum” -- or simply as a “pilot” for Wakeman's full serial, that is, a way for Lambert and Whitaker to gauge whether they should commission subsequent scripts.
 In any event, “The Living World” would not proceed beyond this single episode.